google-deepmind/bagz/README.md

 ## Installation

-To install Bagz from source we recommend using
+To install Bagz from source we recommend using [uv](https://docs.astral.sh/uv/).
-[uv] (https://docs.astral.sh/uv/).
 The install will download required dependencies apart from curl (`libcurl-devel`) and OpenSSL (`openssl-devel`).
 These need to be installed in a location that cmake's `find_package` searches.